 - diabetes; or

-Levalbuterol inhalation is in the FDA pregnancy category C. This means that it is not known whether levalbuterol inhalation will be harmful to an unborn baby.
-Do not use this medication without first talking to your doctor if you are pregnant.
+FDA pregnancy category C. It is not known whether levalbuterol will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 How should I use levalbuterol inhalation (Xopenex)?